andreped/super-ml-pets/README.md

 2. Ensure that the game is in full screen mode, disable all unneccessary prompts, enable auto name picker, and set speed to `200%` (you might also have to enable auto battle which can only be done in the first battle - if this is the first time you are playing this game).

+3. Change the UI style to classic for all options in customize including "Food art", "Background art", "Menu background", "Buff style", and "Held food".

-3. Enter the arena by clicking `Arena mode`.
+4. Enter the arena by clicking `Arena mode`.

-4. Go outside the game and download a pretrained model from [here](https://github.com/andreped/super-ml-pets/releases/tag/v0.0.2), or use any pretrained model you might have.
+5. Go outside the game and download a pretrained model from [here](https://github.com/andreped/super-ml-pets/releases/tag/v0.0.2), or use any pretrained model you might have.

-5. Then, simply start the AI by running this command from the terminal (with example path to pretrained model, **without extension .zip**):
+6. Then, simply start the AI by running this command from the terminal (with example path to pretrained model, **without extension .zip**):
 ```
 python main.py --task deploy --infer_model /path/to/model_sap_gym_sb3_280822_finetuned_641057_steps
 ```